hmrc/performance-testing-template.g8/README.md

 You **DO NOT** need to clone this project to generate a performance test project from the template.
 You simply need to have sbt installed, and run the `sbt new` command below.

-### Install giter8 CLI
-Instructions to install giter8 can be found in the official [setup page](http://www.foundweekends.org/giter8/setup.html).

 ### Generating a Performance Test project from main
 To generate a test suite, execute the following command in the parent directory of where you'd like your Performance Test project created: